-In the System Overview screen, verify that the BIOS Mode is set to the boot mode (UEFI or Legacy BIOS) that you plan to use when you install the operating system.
+2. In the System Overview screen, verify that the BIOS Mode is set to the boot mode (UEFI or Legacy BIOS) that you plan to use when you install the operating system.

-Note - The BIOS mode used for the RAID configuration must match the BIOS boot mode of the operating system with which you intend to use the RAID configuration.
-For instructions for switching the BIOS mode from UEFI to Legacy BIOS, or vice versa, see the Oracle X4 Series Servers Administration Guide at: http://www.oracle.com/goto/x86AdminDiag/docs.
+Note - The BIOS mode used for the RAID configuration must match the mode that you will use when you install the operating system; otherwise, the RAID configuration will not be visible or usable.
+For instructions for switching the BIOS mode from UEFI to Legacy BIOS, or vice versa, see the Sun Server X3-2 Administration Guide, "Using Legacy BIOS or UEFI" on page 113.
 Additionally, not all supported operating systems support UEFI mode.
-For a list of operating systems that support UEFI mode, see "UEFI Boot Mode" on page 29.
+For a list of operating systems that support UEFI mode, see "UEFI BIOS Boot Mode" on page 15.

-3. Click the Configure Hardware button, then select the RAID Configuration tab.
+3. Click the Configure Hardware button, and then select the RAID Configuration tab.